Olkiluoto Nuclear Power Plant: Construction delays

 The first licence application for the third unit was made in December 2000 and the date of the unit's entry into service was estimated to be 2010.
 However, since the start of construction, several delays to the schedule have been announced.
 In July 2012, TVO announced that the unit would not go into service before 2015, five years after the original estimate.
 In a statement, the operator said it was "not pleased with the situation" although solutions to various problems were being found and work was "progressing", and that it was waiting for a new launch date from Areva and Siemens.

 At the end of 2013, TVO said that the Areva-Siemens consortium plans to reduce workers and subcontractors on the construction site and says that it expects the contractor to provide details about the expected impact on the project's schedule.

 In February 2014, TVO said that it could not give an estimate of the plant's startup date because it was still waiting for the Areva-Siemens consortium to provide it with an updated overall schedule for the project."
 Later the same month it was reported that Areva was shutting down construction due to the dispute over compensations and unfinished automation planning.
-According to Kauppalehti, the estimated opening was delayed until 2018–2020.
+According to Kauppalehti, the estimated opening was delayed until sometime between 2018 and 2020.

 In July 2019, TVO announced that regular electricity generation is expected to start in July 2020.
 The delay was caused by slower than expected modification works.
 In August 2020, TVO announced that regular electricity generation was delayed to February 2022 due to slow progress in system testing, technical problems found in the testing, and delivery time of spare parts to replace faulty components.

 The delays have been due to various problems with planning, supervision, and workmanship, and have been the subject of an inquiry by STUK, the Finnish nuclear safety regulator.
 The first problems that surfaced were irregularities in the foundation concrete, and caused a delay of months.
 Later, it was found that subcontractors had provided heavy forgings that were not up to project standards and which had to be re-cast.
 An apparent problem constructing the reactor's unique double-containment structure also caused delays, as the welders had not been given proper instructions.

 In 2009, Petteri Tiippana, the director of STUK's nuclear power plant division, told the BBC that it was difficult to deliver nuclear power plant projects on schedule because builders were not used to working to the exacting standards required on nuclear construction sites, since so few new reactors had been built in recent years.

 In 2010, Jukka Laaksonen, Director General of STUK at that time, analyzed reasons for the delay: